U.S. Department of State Seal

 For further health information:

-Road Conditions and Safety: Traffic safety is generally poor, and driving can be dangerous, though rules, regulations, and conditions vary greatly throughout the PRC.
+Road Conditions and Safety: Traffic safety is generally poor, and driving can be dangerous.
+Rules, regulations, and conditions vary greatly throughout the PRC.

-Traffic can be chaotic and largely unregulated and the rate of accidents, including fatal accidents, is among the highest in the world.
+Traffic can be chaotic and largely unregulated outside of major metropolitan areas.
+The rate of accidents, including fatal accidents, is among the highest in the world.
 Motorcycle and bicycle accidents are frequent and often deadly.
-Pedestrians do not have the right of way, and you should show extreme caution when walking in traffic, even in marked crosswalks.
+Pedestrians do not have the right of way in the PRC.
+Be extremely cautious when walking in traffic, even in marked crosswalks when the walk light is green.
 Child safety seats are not widely available.

 Traffic Laws: